Fort de Malonne: Armament

 Malonne's armament included a rotating turret with a single 21 cm gun, a 15cm turret with twin guns and two 12 cm turrets with single guns, all for distant targets.
-Three retractable 57mm gun turrets were provided for local defense.
+Three retractable 57 mm gun turrets were provided for local defense.
 The fort also mounted an observation turret with a searchlight.
-Six rapid-fire 57mm guns were provided in casemates for the defense of the ditches and the postern, as well as two mobile guns.
+Six rapid-fire 57 mm guns were provided in casemates for the defense of the ditches and the postern, as well as two mobile guns.

 The fort's heavy guns were German, typically Krupp, while the turret mechanisms were from a variety of sources.
 The fort was provided with signal lights to permit communication with neighboring forts.
 The guns were fired using black powder rather than smokeless powder, producing choking gas in the confined firing spaces that spread throughout the fort.

 First World War

 Fortified Position of Namur

 Malonne's armament was upgraded in the 1930s to become part of the Fortified Position of Namur, which was planned to deter a German incursion over the nearby border.
-The 21 cm turret was replaced with longer-range 15m turrets, the 15 cm turret was replaced by a turret with machine guns and grenade launchers, and the 12 cm turrets were replaced with turrets containing twin 105mm guns.
+The 21 cm turret was replaced with longer-range 15m turrets, the 15 cm turret was replaced by a turret with machine guns and grenade launchers, and the 12 cm turrets were replaced with turrets containing twin 105 mm guns.
 Protection was substantially increased.
 This was accompanied by improvements to ventilation, protection, sanitary facilities, communications and electrical power.